-Benefits of general travel credit cards
+Advantages and disadvantages of general travel credit cards

-- Airport lounge: The premium travel cards, such as the Chase Sapphire Reserve, offer access to airport lounges, great for that lengthy layover.
+|Airport lounge access: Premium travel cards can offer access to airport lounges, great for that lengthy layover.

-|TSA PreCheck and Global Entry: Some cards, such as the Chase Sapphire Reserve, offer up to $100 in reimbursement through a statement credit for these programs.
+|TSA PreCheck and Global Entry: Some cards can offer up to $100 in reimbursement through a statement credit for these programs.

-|Special card issuer reward boosts: As we mentioned, a few cards such as the Sapphire cards offer an increase in redemptions for booking travel through their travel portals.
+|Special card issuer rewards boosts: A few cards offer an increase for redemptions for booking travel through their travel portals.

 Airline credit cards

-What is an airline credit card?
 An airline credit card, also called a co-branded card, is a product that partners a bank with an airline and encourages loyalty through rewards earned by favoring the brand.